 Reference period Total number of investments that have taken FID in the Fund (before and during the reference period)

-2023 9
+2023 1

-2024 9
+2024 1

-The investments in the Fund are further described in the Fund's annual report.
-If an investment has been divested it no longer appears in this overview from the year of the divestment.
+The investment in the fund is further described in the Fund's annual report.

 How did the sustainability indicators perform?